 Spring in Ireland

-February, March and April brings spring weather to Ireland, temperatures will average 45°F and 55°F (7°C to 13°C).
-It is cooler than a N. American spring but way warmer than a Canadian one.
+February, March and April bring spring weather to Ireland, temperatures will average 45°F and 55°F (7°C to 13°C).
+It is cooler than an N. American spring but way warmer than a Canadian one.
 You will see the flowers starting to come out bluebells and daffodils reign supreme at this time of year.
-Expect lots of Irish mist and rain and make sure you pack quick drying layers and a coat that is waterproof.
+Expect lots of Irish mist and rain and make sure you pack quick-drying layers and a coat that is waterproof.
 A coat that pulls double duty with an inner thermal layer is a grand idea.